hraberg/Shen.java/README.md

 ### The Shen Test Suite

-Is now close to passing.
-Functionally it seems to work, but one test blows the stack.
+Now passes.
 It is run at the end of the build:

     ./build   # or ./tests if the jar already exists.

     [... loads of output ...]
     passed ...
-145
+146
-    failed ...1
+    failed ...0
-    pass rate ...99.31506849315068%
+    pass rate ...100.0%

     ok
     0

-    run time: 35.889 secs
+    run time: 40.622 secs

-It's about to 2x slower than [`shen.clj`](https://github.com/hraberg/shen.clj).
+It's about to 2-3x slower than [`shen.clj`](https://github.com/hraberg/shen.clj).

 The benchmarks can be run via: